 - When washing your pup in the tub or backyard, lather and carefully massage their fur while the suds work to suffocate any present fleas.
 Once finished, thoroughly rinse and dry them with a towel, then use a brush or comb to sift through their fur and remove any remaining dead fleas.

 As always, prevention is the key.
-Keeping a close eye on your yard and house, routinely cleaning, and using plant-based sprays on your home and on your pup will ensure your home is safeguarded from any pesky fleas.
+Keeping a close eye on your yard and house, routinely cleaning, and using plant-powered sprays on your home and on your pup will ensure your home is protected from any pesky fleas.